percona/pmm-doc/docs/setting-up/server/index.md

 # Setting up PMM Server

-You can run PMM Server in any of these ways:
+Choose how you want to run PMM Server:

 - as a [Docker container](docker.md);
 - as a [virtual appliance](virtual-appliance.md);